 What would happen if EMP occurred today?

-Or maybe it won't be a solar flare, but rather a mega drought which destroys the agricultural system and economy along with it.
+Or maybe it won’t be a solar flare but rather a mega-drought that destroys the agricultural system and economy along with it.

 Then what will you eat?

 Even in local disasters like a hurricane, your life could be put at risk because of something asinine, like not knowing how to navigate without your GPS.